 Clay litter is the traditional litter and has been around for ages.
 It's what people usually buy when they first get a new cat because it's the one that has been advertised the most.
 Some popular clay cat litter brands include Dr. Elsey's, Scoop Away, Fresh Step, and Tidy Cats.

 Because clay cat litter has been around for so long, there are so many varieties of this classic.
 You can get both clumping and non-clumping clay litter, as well as different scents.
 There are litters formulated for multiple-cat households and different options in scents, granule size, weight, and cost.

 - Tracks around the house

 In addition, you may notice less tracking with crystal litter.
-This is because the granules are so small, they don’t stick to your cat’s paws.
-It’s also extremely low-dust, making it a great option for families that have respiratory issues.
+This is because the granules are so small they don't stick to your cat's paws.
+It's also extremely low-dust, making it a great option for families with respiratory issues.
 Crystal litter needs to be changed every month because the urine waste gets mixed in.
 Some of the most common crystal litter brands include Ultra Pet, Fresh Step, and, of course, Pretty Litter.

 - Can scoop less

 - Lasts a long time

 - Non-clumping (some cat owners might not like mixing the urine waste into the litter itself)

 Pellet litter is litter in the shape of larger pellets and can be made out of different ingredients.
 This litter doesn't track around the house because the pellets are so large, and they can easily just be swept up.
 It's also a low-dust option.
 But, some cats might have a hard time adjusting to pellet litter because it's not as soft on their feet.
 You want to make the litterbox as inviting as possible, so if your cat doesn't like a certain type of litter, you may have to keep shopping.